 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal grounds we are relying on to process your personal data.

 PROMOTIONAL OFFERS FROM US

-You will receive marketing communications (including invitations to take part in surveys) from us if you have not opted out of receiving that marketing.
+You will receive marketing communications (including invitations to take part in research opportunities, such as surveys) from us if you have agreed to receive such communications.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of service experience or other transactions.

 CHANGE OF PURPOSE